arm-university/arm-future-skills/Arm Takeaway UK version.md

 - [Stories from the Arm Developer Community](https://developer.arm.com/community)

 Additional materials:

 - Leaders Eat Last by [Simon Sinek](https://en.wikipedia.org/wiki/Simon_Sinek)

 # Skill: Business and Innovation

-**Why it matters:**
+### Why it matters:

-Great engineers don’t just come up with ideas — they know how to turn them into impact.
+Great engineers don’t just come up with ideas—they know how to turn them into impact.
 At Arm, engineers combine technical know-how with business thinking, guiding teams, spotting opportunities, and shaping solutions that make a difference.